ashtroboy79/QA-DevOps-Core-Practical-Project/README.md

 https://blog.networktocode.com/post/Accessing-other-host-variables-in-Ansible/ for how to access variables from on host and use them in another host

 [Bootstrap cards](https://getbootstrap.com/docs/4.0/components/card/)and [Bootstrap buttons](https://getbootstrap.com/docs/4.0/components/card/) from https://getbootstrap.com/

+https://betterprogramming.pub/create-a-running-docker-container-with-gunicorn-and-flask-dcd98fddb8e0 for how to containerise a gunicorn app

 ### Version